 The Integrated Research Training Group will provide in particular a structured training and career support program, which will allow PhD students to fully utilize the potential of the CRC for early career development.

-This term the RingVL will take place every.
-Each Thursday from 14:15-17:45 one project will give you some insights into basic concepts of their work.
-Exercises will take place on Mondays from 16:15 -17:45.
+During the Winterterm 2018/19 the RingVL took place each Thursday from 14:15-17:45 where each project gave insights into basic concepts of their work.
+Exercises will took place on Mondays from 16:15 -17:45.
 You can find on overview here.

 The training program of the RTG comprises the following key elements: